Table of Contents

 That raises the question: How to choose the most suitable CI/CD tool for your needs?

-The article outlines 5 critical factors you need to consider to select the appropriate CI/CD to add to your development toolchain
+The article outlines 5 critical factors that you need to consider to select the appropriate CI/CD to add to your enterprise software testing strategy.

 1. Hosting model: Cloud or On-premise